Lean 4.16.0 (2025-02-03)

 #6438 ensures

-doesn't fail to act in the presence ofno_index
+norm_castdoesn't fail to act in the presence ofno_indexannotations -

 #6441 adds basic truth value propagation rules to the (WIP)